Mark Ciavarella: "Kids for cash" scandal

 On February 18, 2011, a jury in federal court found Ciavarella guilty of racketeering.
 This charge stemmed from Ciavarella accepting $997,000 in illegal payments from Robert Mericle, the real estate developer of PA Child Care, and attorney Robert Powell, a co-owner of the facility.
 Ciavarella was also on trial for 38 other counts including accepting numerous payments from Mericle and Powell as well as tax evasion.

 On August 11, 2011, Kosik sentenced Ciavarella to 28 years in federal prison.
 Ciavarella appealed his conviction and sentence to the U.S. Court of Appeals for the Third Circuit.
 On May 24, 2013, the Third Circuit vacated one count of the indictment against Ciavarella, but upheld all other charges, as well as his sentence.
 The Third Circuit refused to reconsider on July 24, 2013.
-The Supreme Court, which rarely accepts such cases, declined to hear the appeal in 2014, although Ciavarella could file a post-conviction relief motion before U.S. District Court within one year.
+The Supreme Court of the United States, which rarely accepts such cases, declined to hear the appeal in 2014, although Ciavarella could file a post-conviction relief motion before U.S. District Court within one year.
 With good behavior, he could be released in fewer than 24 years, when he would be 85.
 Ciavarella initially served his sentence at Federal Correctional Institution, Pekin in Pekin, Illinois.

-He is registered as inmate 15008–067 at the Federal Correctional Institution at Ashland, Kentucky.
+He is registered as inmate 15008-067 at the Federal Correctional Institution at Ashland, Kentucky.
 His projected release date is June 18, 2034.

 On January 9, 2018, federal judge Christopher C. Conner threw out Ciavarella's convictions for racketeering, conspiracy to commit racketeering, and conspiracy to commit money laundering on appeal.
 Conner upheld Civarella's contention that his attorneys failed to raise statute of limitations claims on those charges.
 He ordered a new trial on those counts, but allowed the honest services fraud convictions to stand.
 On January 24, 2020, prosecutors formally notified the court that they would not seek to retry Ciaverella on these three counts.
 In response, Ciavarella's defense attorneys sought a reduction of his prison sentence, which was rejected.

 On October 1, 2019, Ciavarella was disbarred on consent from the practice of law by the Commonwealth of Pennsylvania.

+In June 2020, Ciavarella's co-defendant Conahan was released from prison and placed under home confinement due to the COVID-19 pandemic.
+On December 11, 2024, Conahan's sentence was commuted by President Joe Biden.